jameswangz/github-shared-repository/README.markdown

 # Goals
-[Jenkins Github Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Github+Plugin) already has nice features to let Jenkins works well with Github, so why do we need this [Github shared repository plugin](https://github.com/jameswangz/github-shared-repository)?
+[Jenkins Github Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Github+Plugin) already has nice features to let Jenkins works well with Github, so why do we still need this [Github shared repository plugin](https://github.com/jameswangz/github-shared-repository)?
 Well, this is because we have some special scenarios that github plugin couldn't handle, actually I've asked this question on [Stack Overflow](http://stackoverflow.com/questions/9374028/how-to-trigger-a-individual-job-in-jenkins-with-github-repository).